CVS Health: Elensys

 In 1998, The Washington Post reported that CVS Corporation appeared to be sharing prescription drug information with the Woburn, Massachusetts, based marketing company, Elensys.
 According to the Post, Elensys received information on specific prescription drugs that individual CVS customers had purchased and used this information to send targeted direct mailings urging customers to renew prescriptions and promoting other products in which they might be interested.
 CVS and Elensys argued that there were no privacy issues because Elensys was acting solely as a contractor to CVS, and because the purpose of the mailings was to educate consumers.
 CVS claimed that it never shared customers' medical histories with Elensys (despite The Washington Post's indirect evidence that they had).
 George D. Lundberg, editor of the Journal of the American Medical Association, called the practice "a gross invasion" of privacy.
 Following a firestorm of criticism and complaints by consumers, CVS discontinued the relationship with Elensys, and moved the practice in-house.

+Trio Drugs Lawsuit

+On August 22, 2001, CVS Corp was sued for purchasing Trio Drugs' confidential records.